 You Will Never Be Chinese

-In 2012, while I was attempting to become local in China, a long-term Chinese resident named Mark Kitto published an essay called “You Will Never Be Chinese”.
+In 2012, while I was attempting to become local in China, a decade-plus Chinese resident named Mark Kitto published an essay called “You Will Never Be Chinese”.
 It began:

 “I wanted to be Chinese, once.
 I don’t mean I wanted to wear a silk jacket and cotton slippers, or a Mao suit and cap and dye my hair black and proclaim that blowing your nose in a handkerchief is disgusting.
 I wanted China to be the place where I made a career and lived my life.
 For the past 16 years it has been precisely that.
 But now I will be leaving.”

-He wrote a long essay about how it’s a futile quest to ever convince China you belong there.
+He wrote a long essay (no longer available online) about how it’s a futile quest to ever convince China you belong there.
 You may eventually convince friends and neighbours, he said, but you’ll inevitably get reminders from local government officials that you’re there only by their grace, and you’ll see business competitors ruthlessly do everything to undermine your legal presence.

 This story echoes how I and many other foreigners in China felt.
 It is effectively impossible to ever become Chinese by nationality, but even on a personal level, it’s very difficult to feel at home as a person of non-Chinese ethnicity.